-When I was studying hospitality administration in college, I spent a good amount of time researching and learning about successful restaurants.
-We had to prepare projects and conduct marketing research on several well-known establishments such as Chipotle, Red Lobster, and of course, the Cheesecake Factory.
 The Cheesecake Factory is probably on my top list of great food chain restaurants.
 Even with an extensive menu, many of the dishes taste great and they’re very consistent across the board.
 Only recently did I discover that the Cheesecake Factory published some of their recipes for their most popular dishes on their website; can you sense my excitement?
 On that list included a dish called chicken Bellagio which consists of crispy pan-fried chicken over basil pasta with prosciutto and parmesan cream sauce.
-I never tried this meal at the restaurant but after reading the description I was very interested.
-Since the recipe was available, why not attempt to make this dish myself?
+I never tried this meal at the restaurant but since the recipe was available, why not attempt to make this dish myself?

 **Helpful tips and common mistakes